Harbour Island People Mover: History

 Ground was broken for the project on September 20, 1983, as a part of the greater Harbour Island development project undertaken by Beneficial Corporation and its chief executive Finn M. W. Caspersen.
 When the Harbour Island People Mover opened for service on June 27, 1985, it marked the return of rail transit to Tampa since the closure of its streetcar network in 1946.
 Costing $7 million to complete, former President Gerald Ford took part in the inaugural ride.
 Although it opened to much fanfare, ridership of the system remained relatively low.
 By 1989, ridership averaged 1,200 riders on a weekday and 1,500 on the weekend or for an average of about 2 riders per trip.
 The low ridership was attributed to the perceived difficulty in accessing the downtown station and the addition of a lunch-time shuttle bus service between downtown and Harbour Island by January 1989.

 By 1995, the Hillsborough County Metropolitan Planning Organization approved funding to initiate the preliminary engineering for the construction of a third station at the Tampa Convention Center.
 With the system losing approximately $1 million between 1994–95 due to increasing operating costs and dwindling ridership due to the closure of the Shops of Harbour Island, Beneficial Corporation sought to sell the system to HART for only $1.
 However, since the system was losing substantial amounts of money, HART declined to purchase it from Beneficial.
 By July, Beneficial announced the people mover would cease operations if the convention center station was not completed along the line.

 With the prospects of a convention center station stalling, by 1998 Beneficial was looking to shut down the people mover.
 As a result of a contract with HART calling for the agency to be in charge of operating the system for thirty years, negotiations had to be undertaken with the city to dissolve the contract since it was good through 2015.
 By May 1998, an agreement was reached calling for the dismantling of the people mover system and for Beneficial to pay the city $5 million to dissolve the contract.
-Harbour Island would then be served by trolleybuses and the majority of the settlement money would go to an endowment to be used in the operating costs of the subsequently built TECO Line Streetcar.
+Harbour Island would then be served by trolley replica buses and the majority of the settlement money would go to an endowment to be used in the operating costs of the subsequently built TECO Line Streetcar.
 The line ceased operations on January 16, 1999.
 After determining the Garrison Channel bridge was unsuitable for use as a pedestrian crossing, demolition began in November 1999 and was completed by February 2000.
 Today, the Harbour Island station, located inside the Knights Point commercial development serves as Jackson's Bistro Bar & Sushi restaurant's private Waterfront Room.
 The elevator leading up to this room still titles the level as the People Mover.
 The downtown station in the parking garage serves as parking administration offices.